PC-Scol/printer/README.md

 NB : In the case where the downloaded file is corrupted use curl instead.

+### The Jasper Exporter Configuration

+The parameters map may also contain some configuration to apply to the jasper exporter (See [SimplePdfExporterConfiguration](http://jasperreports.sourceforge.net/api/net/sf/jasperreports/export/SimplePdfExporterConfiguration.html) and [SimpleDocxExporterConfiguration](http://jasperreports.sourceforge.net/api/net/sf/jasperreports/export/SimpleDocxExporterConfiguration.html)).
+The list of the managed properties is described in the JasperExporterConfigParams enum : ["exporter.allowedPermissionsHint", "exporter.deniedPermissionsHint", "exporter.metadataTitle", "exporter.metadataAuthor", "exporter.metadataSubject", "exporter.metadataKeywords", "exporter.metadataCreator", "exporter.displayMetadataTitle", "exporter.embedFonts", "exporter.metadataApplication"]

 ### The fieldsMetadata purpose (XDocReport only)

 Fields metadata are used to add styling and rendering behaviour to some fields.